-- The Poynter Institute's articles on online fact-checking. - FactCheck.org's debunking of false stories on Facebook and other platforms. - Other credible professional fact-checking sites, such as Politifact, Snopes, and TruthOrFiction.com. - Guides.vote, home of our Campus Election Engagement Project's nonpartisan candidate guides, researched and edited by veteran journalists to contrast actual candidate stands. - California University of Pennsylvania's comprehensive site on Fake News. - Arizona State University's tools to identify fake images and videos. - The Washington Post's guide to manipulated video.
+- Materials from a course that Professor English Brooks, of Utah's Snow College, designed with this guide as a centerpiece. - The Poynter Institute's articles on online fact-checking - FactCheck.org's debunking of false stories on Facebook and other platforms. - Other credible professional fact-checking sites, such as Politifact, Snopes, and TruthOrFiction.com and the News Literacy Project's checkology.com - Guides.vote, home of our Campus Election Engagement Project's nonpartisan candidate guides, researched and edited by veteran journalists to contrast actual candidate stands. - California University of Pennsylvania's comprehensive site on Fake News. - Arizona State University's tools to identify fake images and videos. - The Washington Post's guide to manipulated video.